Super Rally: Mahomes, Chiefs win Super Bowl with late surge

-MIAMI GARDENS, Fla.
-(AP)Uncomfortable and under duress for much of the game, Patrick Mahomes suddenly recaptured his mojo and lifted Andy Reid and the Chiefs to a Super Bowl victory, the team’s first NFL championship in a half-century.

 All it took was falling behind by double digits in the postseason, again.
-Then Mahomes led the Chiefs to 21-straight points in the final 6:13, hitting two long passes on touchdown drives for a 31-20 victory Sunday over the San Francisco 49ers.
+Then Mahomes found his mojo.
+The 24-year-old quarterback who was selected Super Bowl MVP, led the Chiefs to 21 straight points in the final 6:13 for a 31-20 victory Sunday over the San Francisco 49ers.

 “We never lost faith,” Mahomes said.
 “That’s the biggest thing.
 Everybody on this team, no one had their head down.
 We believed in each other.
 That’s what we preached all year long.”

-The Chiefs (15-4) trailed 24-0 and 17-7 in their previous playoff games.
-This time, Kansas City nearly didn’t have time for a comeback.
+The Chiefs (15-4) trailed 24-0 and 17-7 in their previous playoff games, both in the first half.
+In the big game, they nearly didn’t have time for a comeback.

 Kansas City’s fans in the crowd of 62,417 at Hard Rock Stadium got little opportunity to chant and do the tomahawk chop as KC fell behind 20-10 in the third quarter.
 Mahomes even threw his second interception of the night after they fell behind.